HuiYang1997/OnT/README.md

 ## Project Structure
 **The data and models folders should be downloaded and unzipped to the root directory.
 The Google Drive links are all anonymous.**
 - `OnT.py`: Main model implementation containing the OntologyTransformer class
-- `data/`: Contains training and testing data, download from [here](https://drive.google.com/file/d/1pqHKdj0R-M45ny44xwhsL3n3zeZORsvz/view?usp=drive_link)
+- `data/`: Contains training and testing data, download from [here](https://drive.google.com/file/d/1pqHKdj0R-M45ny44xwhsL3n3zeZORsvz/view?usp=drive_link) or from Zenodo [View Dataset on Zenodo](https://zenodo.org/records/17314434)

 - `models/`: Stores pre-trained and fine-tuned models, download from [here](https://drive.google.com/file/d/1t9xWcLHoEE55F0bOPMCw5jltWBxHc2vR/view?usp=drive_link) or from huggingface [View Models on Hugging Face](https://huggingface.co/collections/Hui97/ontology-transformer-68e8fdea10cba273bfdc687c)

 - `normalization/`: Scripts for normalizing the EL part of a given ontology.
 See `normalization/Readme.md` for details.